-Ontario has changed the way that constructive dismissal works during COVID-19.
-You cannot claim under the (ESA) if your employer reduced your or hours because of COVID-19 between May 29, 2020 and September 25, 2021.
+Ontario changed the way that constructive dismissal worked during COVID-19.
+You could not claim under the (ESA) if your employer reduced your or hours because of COVID-19 between May 29, 2020, and July 30, 2022.

 Sometimes being forced out of a job is the same as being fired.
 The law calls this constructive dismissal.

 Constructive dismissal happens when your employer does something that: